top of page

 • Analyzed data from 92,757 men.

-• Men with ED had:
+• Men with ED faced:

-• 44% higher risk of cardiovascular events
+- 44% higher risk of cardiovascular events

-• 42% higher risk of stroke
+- 42% higher risk of stroke

-• 94% higher risk of heart attacks
+- 94% higher risk of heart attacks

 3. Massachusetts Male Aging Study (MMAS)